Navigate complexity, raise engagement, and improve agility and performance throughout the entire organization, with Sociocracy 3.0.

 - Online Sessions – take part in hands-on exercises together with other participants and ask your burning questions.

 Your learning journey will be hosted on our dedicated, easy-to-use, learning platform.
 You’ll be able to track your progress and interact easily with us and other participants throughout the course.

 Schedule of live sessions:

-Live sessions are 2 hours long, from 15:00 to 17:00 CETand take place on Tuesdays and/or Thursdays, on the following dates:
+Live sessions are 2 hours long, from 15:00 to 17:00 CETand take place on the following dates:

 We typically stay on for around 30minutes after each session for informal conversation and answering any questions that you have.

 All sessions are recorded and available for you to watch later on.

 Please ensure that you set aside enough time (4 to 6 hours / week) so that you can get the best out of this course.

 attending the live calls (6 x 2 hours)